 Direct admission to the Smith School is offered on space-available basis to first-time applicants who present the most competitive academic records.
 All students admitted directly to BMGT as freshmen must demonstrate satisfactory progress.

 - All students admitted as freshmen must demonstrate satisfactory progress (2.0 GPA or better) plus completion of Gateway courses (BMGT 220, BMGT 230, ECON 200 or 201, and MATH 220 or 140--each with a minimum grade of "C-" or better) by the semester they reach 45 credits (excluding AP & ESL), at which time they will be reviewed in order to continue in the BMGT major.
 (Note: Only one repeat of one single course to the set of Gateway courses will be accepted to remain in BMGT.
 Appeals will be considered.)

 - Students must be in the process of completing BMGT 221 and Econ 200 or 201 in the semester in which they reach 60 credits.
-Students should have completed 50% of CORE by the time they have reached 60 credits.

 Internal and External Transfer Students

 Internal and external transfer students may apply to compete for admission to the Smith School of Business after they have earned 45 credits, and if accepted, will be provisionally admitted for the semester following the completion of their 60th credit.
 Admission will be finalized once all requirements are confirmed at the end of the following semester.
 Below are the current admission standards.

 - All students applying for admission to BMGT as transfer students—whether internal transfers already enrolled at UMCP or external transfer students entering the university for the first time—will be subject to competitive admission for a limited number of spaces in the BMGT program at each program location.